-That’s why stock photo companies like Shutterstock and Alamy will give you a fair commission.
+That’s why stock photo companies like Shutterstock, Alamy, and Adobe will give you a fair commission.
 What’s even better?
 This is a viable side hustle for college students, but it’s much better as a passive income stream.
 That implies you’ll have more time to do what you want or study for your exams.

 There’s no way to know how much money you’ll make.
 The amount of money you make will ultimately be determined by the number of high-quality photos you have listed.

 The more stock photography sites you list your pics on, the more money you can anticipate making.